Charlotte Police Scanner: Banking Capital's Unpredictable Encryption

 Banking Hub Implications

-Charlotte serves as corporate headquarters for Bank of America, Truist Financial, and the East Coast operations hub for Wells Fargo.
+Charlotte is home to the corporate headquarters of Bank of America, Truist Financial, and the East Coast operations hub for Wells Fargo.
 Combined with other financial institutions, Charlotte controls more banking assets than any U.S. city except New York.

-- Bank of America: $2.8 trillion in assets, second-largest U.S. bank
+- Bank of America holds $2.8 trillion in assets as the second-largest U.S. bank

-- Wells Fargo: Major investment banking division based in Charlotte
+- Wells Fargo's major investment banking division is based in Charlotte

 What does banking have to do with police scanners?
 Everything.
 Financial centers require coordinated emergency response.
 When incidents occur near Bank of America Corporate Center or the Uptown business district, scanner access helps businesses, media, and the public understand threats in real time.
 Encryption creates information blackouts that affect economic security.